 The result?
 Nearly 100% of messages sent every week are positive.
 More than 80% of members contribute month over month.
 Posts on HEARD have a read rate of 70%.

 Engaging families is critical to school communication, and HEARD is built upon enabling and encouraging parent voice for the benefit of all — teachers, admins, parents, and students.

 The Power of Parent Engagement

 Parents are a child’s first and life-long teachers, and their involvement in their child’s education at school is one of the most accurate predictors of student achievement (Natl.
 PTA, 2000).
 Regardless of family income or background, students whose parents are involved in their schooling are more likely to attend school regularly, do better in school, and enjoy school more (Mapp, 2002).

 But despite the positive impact parents have on student success, family engagement is one of the most neglected supports for children’s learning at school (Weiss, 2009).
-In fact, a monitoring report issued in 2008 by the U.S. Department of Education’s Office of Elementary and Secondary Education found that family engagement was the weakest area of compliance by states (U.S. Dept. of Ed).
+In fact, a 2008 monitoring report by the U.S. Department of Education’s Office of Elementary and Secondary Education found that family engagement was the weakest area of compliance by states (U.S. Dept. of Ed).

 Most parents believe they can make a difference in their child’s learning and yearn to be more involved at school, but schools often fail to inform parents on what their children are learning, how they are performing, and how parents can help them do better (Public Agenda, 2011).

 > Only 4 out of 10 families report receiving a phone call from school about their child over the preceding year (Noel, 2016).